iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Bluetooth Required.
 I use bluetooth very selectivly.
 I won't use it 24/7 as it increases the chance of hacking...bluejacking in other words.<br> :date: __2020-10-19 03:24:57__

-> I was potentially exposed by my doc at a visit.
-The app is weak because reporting is optional.
-A good start.
-However in a few minutes my wife and I were able to be in the presence of: a vegetable lady, and 4 office co-workers in our local dem office.
-We duly called them all.i felt like typhoid mary.
-John.<br> :date: __2020-10-16 00:31:32__

 #### 1-star reviews